Linear fissure, young age, unusual vent structures, and proximity to a large city

 3. How did they form?

 If you were to look down on the Albuquerque Volcanoes you would see that they are arranged in a nearly straight line.
 This also is apparent if you stand on top of one volcano and look across to the next one.
 This is simply because they erupted along a fracture in the crust.
 Fractures of this type along which eruptions take place are referred to as "fissure eruptions".
 Many of the eruptions in Hawaii are fissure eruptions in which the fissures frequently extend outward from summit craters or calderas.
 The fractures in Hawaii are thought to result from the gradual sliding of parts of the sides of the large volcanoes that make up the Hawaiian islands.

-The stretching that helped create the Albuquerque Volcanoes has resulted in the development of the Rio Grande Rift.
+The stretching that helped create the Albuquerque Volcanoes has resulted in the development of the Rio Grande rift.
 The rift valleys of eastern Africa are another example of similar stretching and pulling apart of Earth's crust.
-The East African Rift and the Rio Grande Rift are two of the youngest and larger continental rifts currently active on Earth.
+The East African rift and the Rio Grande rift are two of the youngest and largest continental rifts currently active on Earth.
 (This is probably one reason why East African and New Mexico are among the most geologically, and ecologically, interesting and exotic places on Earth.)